zestia/ember-async-tooltips/README.md

 <Tooltipper @tooltip={{component "my-tooltip"}} />
 ```

-You can control this behaviour to some degree by changing how the viewport is [split into sections](https://github.com/zestia/position-utils#zestiaposition-utils).
+You can control whether the reference element is considered to be in a given position by changing how the viewport is [split into sections](https://github.com/zestia/position-utils#zestiaposition-utils).

 ```handlebars
 <Tooltipper